 Please note that these are legal rights which may not apply in all cases, and which may be subject to legal exceptions.
 We may also request that you provide us with information to confirm your identity, before we provide any personal information to you.

 You have a right to complain to the Information Commissioner about how we use your personal information.

 For further information on your rights, visit the ICO website.

 10. Change how we communicate with you

 If at any time you wish to stop or change how we communicate with you for direct marketing or fundraising purposes, or update the personal information we hold, please contact us.
-We may continue to send you communications which are purely administrative.

 You can also unsubscribe from our eNewsletters at any time.
 Simply click on the “unsubscribe” link in any of our email news updates.